UnfetteredCheddar/UnfetteredCheddar/PRESS-RELEASE.md

   > Gobbler is a tool that automatically checks for page updates in any url.

 ## Summary ##
   > A lot of time gets wasted when you have to manually check for updates to webpages.
 Gobbler does this checking for you.
-Enter some URLs and some keywords that you'd like to check for on those pages, and Gobbler will let you know if there's any updates.
-Are you
+Enter some URLs and some keywords that you'd like to check for on those pages, and Gobbler will let you know if there are any updates to it.
+Checking for job postings?
+Looking for a specific item on Craigslist?
+Let Gobbler check these things for you so you can spend your time doing the things you want to do.
-  > Give a summary of the product and the benefit.
-Assume the reader will not read anything else so make this paragraph good.

 ## Problem ##
   > Describe the problem your product solves.